arched-dev/flask-scheema/docs/source/quickstart.rst

 ``DELETE`` /api/author/1 - deletes the author with the id of 1.

 More advanced queries can be made by adding query parameters to the URL.
-This will be fully documented in the API documentation served at ``/docs``.
+This is fully documented in the API documentation served at ``/docs``.

 Full Example
 -----------------------------------------

-To see a full example, please see the ``demo`` directory in our `repo`_ or view the example - `quickstart demo <https://github.com/arched-dev/flask-scheema/blob/master/demo/quickstart/load.py>`_
+To see a full example of this code, please see the ``demo`` directory in our `repo`_ or view the example - `quickstart demo <https://github.com/arched-dev/flask-scheema/blob/master/demo/quickstart/load.py>`_

+For more indepth example flask application's start with the `basic factory application <https://github.com/arched-dev/flask-scheema/tree/master/demo/basic_factory>`_